zhou13/uastar/README.md

-uastar
+uAstar
 ======

-Universal General Propose A* for a GPU platform
+Universal General Propose A\* for a GPU Platform